anbarak/foundry/README.md

 ---

 ## 🧠 Local AI Integration (Ollama + Aider)

+> 🐋 Aider is managed via Docker (not pipx) using `aider-wrapper.sh`.
+This improves reproducibility, avoids build issues, and integrates cleanly with local models via Ollama.

 Foundry supports **fully local, free AI tooling** to enhance commit workflows, code refactoring, and terminal productivity — aligned with principles like *terminal-first*, *agent-oriented*, *minimalist*, and *secure*.